Canton Tower: Architectural lighting design

 At night, the tower glows and emits light, rather than being uplit.
 Lighting designer Rogier van der Heide is known for this concept, which he also applied at the Marunouchi Building in Tokyo.
 Each node in the lighting design is individually controllable to allow for animations and color changes across the entire height of the tower.
 As all lighting is based on LED technology, and all fixtures are located on the structure itself, the lighting scheme consumes only 15% of the allowed maximum for façade lighting.

 At the time of the design of Canton Tower, lighting designer Rogier van der Heide was Global Leader of Arup Lighting.

 Measurements

 The Canton Tower's main body stands at 450 m.
 Combined with the tower's 150 m antenna, the Canton Tower has a total height of 604 m, making it the second tallest tower in the world, second tallest in Asia, and the tallest in the People's Republic of China.
 The tower has a total of 112 floors.

 The Canton Tower weighs a total of 100000 t, including the tower's antenna which weighs 1550 t and the main body, which includes all the features of the tower, which weighs a total of 98450 t.

 The Canton Tower occupies a total floor area of 175458 m2.
 In addition, the tower's net usable area measures 114054 m2.

-Guangzhou tower's original design height was a total of 612.2 meters (including a 1.2 meter lightning rod).

-According to the Guangzhou Urban Planning Bureau and the Guangzhou Construction Engineering Supervision Co., Ltd., the Guangzhou tower adjusted total building height is 595.71 meters, with the main tower at a height of 448.80 meters, and the antenna mast height at 146.91 meters.
-The viewing platform is located in the tower mast antenna at a height of 488 meters.